xscr33m/TraderPlusEditor/README.md

 ## How-To-Use

-   1. download the latest release of [xscr33m's TraderPlusEditor.zip](https://github.com/xscr33m/TraderPlusEditor/releases)  →→→→→→→→→→→→→→→→→
+   1. download the latest release of [xscr33mLabs_TraderPlusEditor.zip](https://github.com/xscr33m/TraderPlusEditor/releases)  →→→→→→→→→→→→→→→→→
-   2. Unzip the TraderPlusEditor.zip file using 7Zip or another program.
+   2. Unzip the xscr33mLabs_TraderPlusEditor.zip file using 7Zip or another program.
-   3. Run TraderPlusEditor.exe located inside the TraderPlusEditor folder.
+   3. Run TraderPlusEditor.exe located inside the xscr33mLabs_TraderPlusEditor folder.
    4. Click on "Load File" and select your TraderPlusPriceConfig.json.
    5. Enjoy editing the prices.
    6. When you are finished editing, simply click "Export File".
 A new TraderPlusPriceConfig.json will be created in the export folder, which you can access using the "Open Export Folder" button.